Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Overview of RDM Model

+We will use another parameterization of $r$ in terms of $\gamma$ and $N$, which will be convenient for determining the phases:

+which differs by factor 2 from the definition of $\gamma$ in \cite{motamarri2022localization,motamarri2024refined}.
 The model is integrable via the quantum inverse scattering method \cite{Dunning2004integrability} and the Hamiltonian and other conserved higher Hamiltonians can be derived by expansion of the transfer matrix of the inhomogeneous twisted XXX spin chain.
 Consider the anzatz for the wave functions